yahiakala/routing/docs/caching/index.md

 The routing library will cache data that was loaded by the `loader` method.
 If you are not using the `loader` method, then you can skip this section.
 For more details see the [Data Loading](/data-loading) section.

-The data caching behavior is determined by the `cache_mode` attribute on the route.
+The data caching behavior is determined by the `cache_data_mode` attribute on the route.

 !!!
 Note

     If there is a `loader` method, and there is no data in the cache, the the form will not be instantiated until the `loader` method returns a value.

+!!!
+Caching Forms with data loaders

+    If you are using `loaders` and `cache_form` is set to `True`, then loaders will not be called if there is an existing cached form.
+If you are using `STALE_WHILE_REVALIDATE` mode, we would recommend setting `cache_form` to `False` so that the `loader` method is called with the data is stale.

+### Cache First

+By default, the routing library uses the `CACHE_FIRST` mode.
+In this mode, the data will always be loaded from the cache if it is available.

 ### Network First

-By default, the routing library uses the `NETWORK_FIRST` mode.
-In this mode, the data will always be loaded when the user navigates to a route.
+In this mode, the data will always be loaded from the `loader` when the user navigates to a route.
 However, if the `loader` method raises an `AppOfflineError`, the data will be loaded from the cache.

 ### Stale While Revalidate